Josh-Ay/udemy-price-tracker/README.md

-# udemy-price-tracker
+# udemy-price-tracker-bot
-A simple web-scraping bot.
+A simple web-scraping bot built with python.